rahulacaleffi/simple-dashboard-login-customizer-by-rahulapalu/README.md

-# Custom WP Dashboard With Login Page
+# Custom WP Dashboard With Login

 A WordPress plugin that allows you to customize your WordPress dashboard and login page with your own branding, logo, and styling.